 Welcome 4

 The Open University 5

 Graduation 5

 When you first arrive 6

 Useful Contacts 7

 Module Planner 9

-College Mission and Values 10

-What the College expects from You - The Code of Conduct 11
+What the College expects from You - The Code of Conduct

-What you can expect from the College 12
+What you can expect from the College 11

-College Services, Facilities and Resources 13
+College Services, Facilities and Resources

-Learner Services 13
+Learner Services

-Student Finance England (SFE) 13
+Student Finance England (SFE)

-Disabled Students' Allowances (DSA) 13
+Disabled Students' Allowances (DSA)

-HE Hardship Fund 14
+HE Hardship Fund 13

-Academic Skills and Tutorial Support 15
+Academic Skills and Tutorial Support 14

-ASK Team 15
+Academic Skills Support 14

-Referencing 15
+Referencing 14

-Unfair Practice 16
+Unfair Practice 15

-Avoiding Plagiarism 16
+Avoiding Plagiarism 15

-Unfair Practice Procedure 16
+Unfair Practice Procedure 15

-HELP 16

-Tutorials 17
+Tutorials 15

-Confidentiality and Data Protection 17
+Confidentiality and Data Protection

-Academic Resources 18
+Academic Resources 17

-HE Centre 18
+University Centre 17

-Learning Centres (LC) 18
+Learning Centres (LC)

 What is a Reading List?
-19

-Moodle 19
+Moodle

-Turnitin 19
+Turnitin

-Open University Resources 20
+Open University Resources

-Other Useful Resources 20
+Other Useful Resources

-Universities' Libraries are Open to the Public 20
+Universities' Libraries are Open to the Public

-Local Library Services 20
+Local Library Services

 Using the Internet 21

 Wikipedia 21

 Online Resources 21

 Newspaper Articles 22

 Open Educational Resources (OERs) and MOOCs 22

-CCOUHb v3.0_04/09/2017_DC 1

 Creative Spaces 23

-Orange Box 23

-Digital Suite 23

-Empty Space Theatre 23
+DigiHub

-Dance Studio 23
+Dance Studio23

-Recording Studio 23

-Art and Design 23

-Dean Clough 23
+Dean Clough Studio23

-College Facilities 24
+College Facilities24

-Food and Drink 24
+Food and Drink24

-Inspire Sports & Fitness Centre 24
+Inspire Sports & Fitness Centre

-Full Works Salons 25
+Full Works Salons25

-Student Engagement 26
+Student Engagement

 What is your role as a student?
-26

 How can you engage?
-26

-What is a Course Rep?
-27
+What is a Course Rep?27

-Students' Union 27
+Students' Union27

-The HE Officer 28
+The HE Officer

-NUS Extra Card 28
+NUS Extra Card - Now called TOTUM28

-The Board of Examiners 29
+The Board of Examiners29

-What to do if 30
+What to do if

-You Would Like to Say 'Thank You' 30
+You Would Like to Say 'Thank You'

 You are ill or absent

 You feel anxious, stressed or worried

-You have missed a deadline 31
+You have missed a deadline31

-You are experiencing very serious difficulties (Extenuating or Mitiga Circumstances)
+You are experiencing very serious difficulties (Extenuating Circumstances)

-You want to withdraw from your course
+You want to withdraw from your course31

 You want to make a complaint

-Vou want to anneal against an according to

-You want to appeal against an assessment 22
+You want to appeal against an assessment

 You need to report serious concerns (Whistleblowing)

-You need to report serious concerns (Whistleblowing) What to do next?
-34

-You need to report serious concerns (Whistleblowing) What to do next?
-Progression to a 'Top-Up' 34 34

-You need to report serious concerns (Whistleblowing) What to do next?
-Progression to a 'Top-Up' Careers 34 34 35
+What to do next?

-You need to report serious concerns (Whistleblowing) What to do next?
-Progression to a 'Top-Up' Careers Exit interviews 34 34 35 35
+Progression to a 'Top-Up'

-You need to report serious concerns (Whistleblowing) What to do next?
-Progression to a 'Top-Up' Careers Exit interviews For Alumni 34 34 35 35 35

-You need to report serious concerns (Whistleblowing) What to do next?
-Progression to a 'Top-Up' Careers Exit interviews 34 35 35 35 35 36
+Careers

+Exit interviews

+For Alumni

+Other Handbooks, Policies and Procedures

+How to access the Directory of Policies and Procedures on Moodle

+Semester 1 Calendar

+Semester 2 Calendar